InnoSWP/B21-06-Seamless-support/README.md

 ```bash
 npm run build
 ```
+*Our frontend part is already connected to the backend in djangoApp/urls.py*<br>
 <br>
 **Back end part:**
 To integrate bots, you just need to register your bot token.
 These parameters are configured in the config.by file.<br>